automatthew/synopticon/README.md

 # Synopticon

-Sync DOM and CSS changes to a page between browsers using spire.io messages.
+Sync DOM and CSS changes to a page between browsers using real time notifications.